The perfect choice for creation of a secure, easy to use and convenient biometric authentication solution

 Our fingerprint sensors are successfully incorporated into time and attendance terminals, access control readers, notebooks, tablet devices, POS terminals and many more applications which require reliable, fast and convenient identification and authentication

-Our FAP20 Sensor has been specifically designed to meet highest security standards.
+Our Access 300 Sensor has been specifically designed to meet highest security standards.

 Our Access 100 Sensor features a large 12×17 mm active sensing area for fast, convenient fingerprint enrollment and authentication at low biometric error rates.